Home

 In the morning flowers are brought to Colonna dell'Immacolata

-The festivity of the Immaculate Conception has a link to Festa della Chinea, a previous Roman holiday, associated with the annual gift of a white mule or horse to the pope by the King of Naples: this tradition went back to the time of Pope Clement IV and King Charles of Anjou; in 1788 the King of Naples decided to stop this practice which constituted an act of feudal subordination to the pope; this led to a quarrel with the pope which lasted until 1855, when the King of Naples agreed to financially support the construction of the monument and in return the pope gave up his rights on the kingdom.
+The festivity of the Immaculate Conception has a link to Festa della Chinea, a previous Roman ceremony, associated with the annual gift of a white mule or horse to the pope by the King of Naples: this tradition went back to the time of Pope Clement IV and King Charles of Anjou; in 1788 the King of Naples decided to stop this practice which constituted an act of feudal subordination to the pope; this led to a quarrel with the pope which lasted until 1855, when the Ferdinand II, King of the Two Sicilies, agreed to financially support the construction of Colonna dell'Immacolata and in return Pope Pius IX gave up his rights on his kingdom.

 Today Piazza di Spagna and the nearby streets (chiefly Via dei Condotti) are the heart of the city shopping district and the Feast of the Immaculate Conception marks the beginning of the Christmas season.
 So the crowds who gather to see the pope take advantage of the chance to start looking at the shop windows.

-The Holy See flag on Palazzo di Propaganda Fide salutes the arrival of the pope in the afternoon
+The Holy See flag on Palazzo di Propaganda Fide salutes the arrival of Pope Benedict XVI in the afternoon

 On January 5 prayers are said at the crib chapel in S. Maria in Aracoeli and the movable canopy which will be used at the procession is decorated with flowers

-You can read here below an enthusiast description of the Bambino by Reverend Jeremiah Donovan:
+You can read here below an enthusiast description of the Bambino ceremony:

 Almost at the same time Charles Dickens was a bit more sceptical about the Bambino: